pirelaurent/cytographDB/public/docs/install.md

 ### Step 2: Initialize Schema

-Run `init_demo_schema.sql` from the same directory.
+Take source and Run `init_demo_schema.sql` from the same directory.

-> Notice that the demo DB is empty.CytographDB operates only on its schema structure.
+> Notice that the demo DB is empty.
+CytographDB operates only on its schema structure.

 ---